NuGet/NuGetDocs/NuGet.Docs/ndocs/Quickstart/Create-and-Publish-a-Package.md

-#Create and publish a package
+﻿#Create and publish a package

 It's a simple process to create a NuGet package from a .NET Class Library and publish it to nuget.org.
 The following steps walk you through the process using the NuGet command-line interface (CLI) and Visual Studio: